+Channel characterization at 10.1 GHz with a vector network analyzer spanning 500 MHz BW in outdoor campus of the University of Oulu, resulted in PLEs of 2.0 in LOS and 3.0 in NLOS using the CI FSPL model and a 1 m reference distance \cite{Roivainen2017tap}.
+Mean RMS DS was observed to be 21.45 ns in LOS and 41.29 in NLOS (using 20 dB dynamic range).
+Additionally, mean angular spread of arrival (ASA) was reported to be 32.6$^\circ$ in LOS and 59.7$^\circ$ NLOS, whereas mean angular spread of departure (ASD) was reported to be 14.9$^\circ$ in LOS and 21.1$^\circ$ in NLOS.
+Elevation spreads for arrival and departure were reported as 7$^\circ$ and 6.8$^\circ$ in LOS and 13$^\circ$ and 8$^\circ$ in NOS, respectively \cite{Roivainen2017tap}.

 This paper presents comprehensive models for path loss, RMS DS, and AS, and compares these statistics with existing 3GPP models and existing results at higher mmWave frequencies.
-The statistics are generated from an intense measurement campaign conducted around the MetroTech Commons in Brooklyn, New York, during Spring 2024, using a 1 GHz bandwidth sliding correlation channel sounder encompassing 7 LOS and 13 NLOS TX-RX location pairs \cite{Shakya2024ojcom}.
-The channel measurements reported in this paper corroborate the findings in \cite{Zaidi2016ICM} suggests that 3GPP overestimate the DS in NLOS UMi environments at midband frequencies, and suggests that minor modifications may be needed in terms of numerology compared to 5G NR, while the beam management like beam alignment accuracy, optimal beamwidth selection, and dynamic adaptation of the beam management process may need modifications due to higher number of antenna elements at both gNB and UE, accompanied by lower measured AS \cite{Zhang2024CM,Roivainen2017tap}.
+The statistics are generated from an intense measurement campaign conducted around the NYU MetroTech Commons in Brooklyn, New York, during Spring 2024, using a 1 GHz bandwidth sliding correlation channel sounder encompassing seven LOS and 13 NLOS TX-RX location pairs \cite{Shakya2024ojcom}.
+The channel measurements reported in this paper corroborate the findings in \cite{Zaidi2016ICM} suggesting 3GPP overestimates the DS in NLOS UMi environments at upper mid-band frequencies and that minor modifications may be needed in terms of numerology compared to 5G NR.
+Moreover, the lower measured RMS ASA may suggest modifications for beam management parameters related to beam alignment accuracy, optimal beamwidth selection, and dynamic adaptation of the beam management process for a higher number of antenna elements at both gNB and UE \cite{Zhang2024CM,Roivainen2017tap}.
 The remainder of the paper is organized starting with the channel sounder system details in Section II.
-A description of the measurement environment and procedures involved for propagation measurements at each location are noted in Section III.
-Section IV models the large-scale path loss behavior.
-Secondary statistics including RMS DS and AS are modeled in Section V, followed by the conclusions.
+A description of the measurement environment and procedures for propagation measurements at each location are noted in Section III.
+Section IV presents the large-scale path loss behavior.
+RMS DS and AS statistics are given in Section V, before concluding.